 And for me – not being a native English speaker – it’s even more brutal.
-I spend way too much time than I should tweaking various parts of my posts just to make sure that they are … what’s the word … readable.
+I spend way too much time tweaking various parts of my posts just to make sure that they are … what’s the word … readable.
 Luckily, we do have some cool tools to use these days that can make grammar less painful.
 Let’s see which is best between Grammarly vs Jetpack vs Ginger vs Hemingway.

 But on the other hand, there is a kind of critical mass of mistakes allowed.
 Once you hit it, your content becomes impossible to digest, and your readers will start flocking out … straight to your more educated competitors.